Always 100% natural, plant based mulch, on top of being extremely ornamental, also has the special advantage of turning into excellent fertilizer.

 Wood, especially hardwood, is made by plants to last for centuries.
 Loaded with trace elements and minerals, they provide an excellent source of rare nutrients for common flowers, fruits, and vegetables.

-Wood requires many more different types of beneficial animals and fungus to be broken down.
+Wood requires many more different types of beneficial animals and fungus to break down.

 - Collectively, these form a community that helps plants grow much healthier – and tastier!